brainlife/docs/docs/tutorial/prf-mapping.md

     * Hit 'Submit'
 1. Once the app is finished running, view the results by clicking the 'eye' icon next to the 'prf' tagged output.
     * Choose the 'PRF' viewer
+    * To view the eccentricity map, select the "r2 * eccentricity" selection from the 'Overlay' drop-down menu.

 If you're happy with the results, then you're ready to move onto computing some statistics!